basham/obsidian-alias-from-heading/README.md

 - Fill the bed
 ```

-This second document links to the first document with the file name.
+This second document links to the first document with only the file name.

 ```md
 <!-- 2022-02-02-1445.md -->